Creators are not just creative people who work in the creative industries.

 It’s the process of transforming an idea to a finished product — it’s NEVER a straight road to the end.

-The most important skill to hone as a Creator is your own creative process.
+One of the most important skill to hone as a Creator is your own creative process.
 Doesn’t matter whether you’re creating articles, podcasts, videos, art, spreadsheets, code, experiences or businesses.

 The fundamentals are the same.